 Therefore, if you’re expecting your dome to encounter forceful impact throughout its lifespan, polycarbonate domes are the choice for you.

-If the colour, and more important, a varying number of colours is of primary importance to your plastic dome, acrylic domes are a stand out winner over their competitor polycarbonate.
+If the colour, and more importantly, a varying number of colours is of primary importance to your plastic dome, acrylic domes are a stand out winner over their competitor polycarbonate.
 Acrylic is available in an astonishingly varied colour pallet, whereas the colour options for polycarbonate domes are much more limited and mainly available in clear and opal.

 Another reason acrylic domes comfortably win the colour category is the long-lasting clarity that acrylic maintains regardless of its location.
 On the other hand, when exposed to UV rays for prolonged periods of time, the colouring on polycarbonate domes can diminish and develop a yellow hue if not a UV stable grade of polycarbonate.

-Maintaining the cleanliness of both polycarbonate domes and acrylic domes can pose some difficulty, knowing the correct methods and equipment essential to the upkeep of both materials.
+Maintaining the cleanliness of both polycarbonate domes and acrylic domes can pose some difficulty, as knowing the correct methods and equipment is essential to the upkeep of both materials.
 Of the two, polycarbonate domes are more likely to succumb to scratches.
 Due to this, when cleaning polycarbonate domes, rough sponges or brushes should be avoided where possible, as well as abrasive cleaning solutions.
 Although acrylic is more resistant to scratches, these methods of cleaning should also be avoided to stay on the safe side.
 Both plastic solutions can be sufficiently cleaned with ordinary soap and warm water.

-It is worth noting that neither plastic acrylic or polycarbonate is not as resistant to harsher chemicals when compared to glass and only glass cleaners should be used to clean them.
+It is worth noting that neither plastic acrylic nor polycarbonate is not as resistant to harsher chemicals when compared to glass and only glass cleaners should be used to clean them.
 Solvents and abrasive cleaners will damage the surface of both acrylic and polycarbonate domes.

-Once damaged has been inflicted upon polycarbonate domes, it is difficult to rectify whereas acrylic domes can recover from minor scratches for little to no expense or effort.
+Once damage has been inflicted upon polycarbonate domes, it is difficult to rectify whereas acrylic domes can recover from minor scratches for little to no expense or effort.
 If you have a dome that has suffered damage, why not get in touch?
 We can assist with the creation of a new dome or the replacement of your damaged project with the exact same thing made from our plastic.

 One characteristic that is likely to be rather important to you is the price of the two materials in question, and the answer may surprise you.
 Polycarbonate is usually much more expensive than the alternative acrylic.
 Polycarbonate can even be up to three times more expensive when compared to acrylic.
+Before purchasing the plastic solution of your choice, it is important to research how expensive your particular project will be.
+This can vary greatly depending on the availability of the materials needed and how much of it will be required.

 From the several categories discussed above, you can see that each of these plastics have both advantages and disadvantages to their use.
 The properties that acrylic carries make it more naturally suited to be used for camera domes and similar devices and applications.
 Acrylics noticeably impressive optics coupled with its hardness and relatively low cost make it the perfect material.
 On the other hand, polycarbonate is more suited for differing applications.
 Its impact absorbent properties make it the ideal solution for playground domes and other highly abused domes.